CONNECT WITH me ON INSTAGRAM

 Cuba Casa particular | Pros

-The alternative to hotels in Cuba are ‘casa particulars’ and most are available via the Airbnb app.
+The alternative to hotels in Cuba are called ‘casa particulars’.
+They are private rentals registered with the Cuban Government for the provision of accommodation to foreigners.
+And most are available via the Airbnb mobile app.

-Most Airbnb’s have wifi available and your host can direct you to the nearest ECTECSA.
-Go to ECTECSA if you need to acquire a Cuban SIM card for your phone to access 4G LTE in Cuba.
+Most Airbnb’s have wifi available and your host can direct you to the nearest ETECSA.
+Go to ETECSA if you need to acquire a Cuban SIM card for your phone to access 4G LTE in Cuba.

-The advantage of the casa particulars listed on Airbnb in Cuba are many.
-Selecting a casa particular for your Cuban accommodation on Airbnb allows you to see real ratings of the property.
-Ratings from travellers who have actually stayed in the property.
+The advantages of the casa particulars listed on Airbnb in Cuba are many.
+Selecting a casa particular for your Cuban accommodation on Airbnb allows you to see real ratings of the property; Ratings from travelers who have actually stayed in the property.

 Airbnb is also strict on listings.
 The property will be as pictured and all of the items in the listing will be in the property.
-For most of those listing properties on Airbnb in Cuba it is their main source of income.
+For most of those Cubans listing properties on Airbnb in Cuba, it’s their main source of income.
 So they will be quite carful about not misrepresenting the property.

 Of those casa particulars I’ve stayed in, all hosts were lovely and very helpful in adjusting to the island.
-If you need advice or guidance in doing something like locating a reputable WhatsApp group to exchange money in Cuba most hosts can help.
+If you need advice or guidance in doing something like exchanging money, most hosts can help.

 To book a casa particular simply open the Airbnb app and look for a listing in an area of interest.
 Simply view your preferred listing and pay in your home currency and you’re done.